 Once you have the grip in, angle off to one side, just like when attacking an armbar from the back.
 Throw the bottom leg over the neck/chest area, looking to lock in a triangle with the other leg.
 The second leg should go over the opponent’s opposite shoulder.
 Squeeze everything to get your opponent crying.

 Wrapping things up is probably the simplest of the neckties, done with the help of the Gi.
 From the top of half guard, look to get a grip deep on the opponent’s near side lapel.
 The goal is to reach the back of the collar, or deeper if you can.
 It’s just like setting up a cross-face.
-Next, get their far arm between your head and arm, like you’re going for an arm triangle choke on the opposite side.
+Next, get their far arm between your head and arm, like you’re going for an arm-triangle choke on the opposite side.
 The goal is to place your far side arm directly under their spine, gripping the Gi.
 This adds a discomfort component to the submission.

-Finishing is as easy as projecting forward in order to open up space to swing your leg over their head.
+Finishing is as easy as projecting forward in order to open up space to swing your leg over the opponent’s head.
 Aim to get your knee over the opponent’s chin so that you have maximal leverage.
 Use the leg to push their head towards your bottom arm, this creating a choke.

 Guillotine Choke – Basics, Secrets, and Variations to Make it Perfect